HospitalRun/hospitalrun-frontend/.github/CONTRIBUTING.md

 # Contributing to the Ember front end for HospitalRun

 Contributions are welcome via pull requests and issues.
 Before submitting a pull request, please make sure all tests pass by running ```ember test```.
-Running this command will also run the project's linters, for more information see the section on [linters](#linter) below.
+This project uses the style guides from Dockyard for [Ember](https://github.com/dockyard/styleguides/blob/master/engineering/ember.md) and [JavaScript](https://github.com/dockyard/styleguides/blob/master/engineering/javascript.md).
+These style guides are enforced via ESLint, which is one of the linters described in the section on [linters](#linter) below.

 ## Slack / Communication